 On a termly basis, the Internal Auditor reports to the Board of Trustees through the Audit and Compliance Commitee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
-On an annual basis the auditor prepares a summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.
+On an annual basis the Internal Auditor prepares a summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.

-The internal auditor has delivered their schedule of work as planned and there were no material control issues arising as a result of the internal auditor's work.
+The Internal Auditor has delivered their schedule of work as planned and there were no material control issues arising as a result of the Internal Auditor's work.